kadena-io/kadena-evm-sandbox/README.md

    ./network blockscout pull
    ```

-2. Add blockscout domains to the host file:
+2. Add blockscout domains to the `/etc/hosts` file by running the following command:

    ```sh
    ./network blockscout add-domains
    ```

-   This will add the following records to /etc/host
+   This command adds the following records to the `/etc/hosts` file:

    - 127.0.0.1       chain-20.evm.kadena.local
    - 127.0.0.1       chain-21.evm.kadena.local